gocaine/go-dart/README.md

 # Build

-First of all, ensure you have checked out the project your `${GOPATH}/github.com/gocaine/go-dart`.
+First of all, ensure you have checked out the project in `${GOPATH}/github.com/gocaine/go-dart`.

 Simply run the command `make binary`